eimenhmdt/explain-code-vs-extension/README.md

 # Explain Code VS Extension README

-The minimalistic Explain Code extension for Visual Studio Code allows developers to easily understand and explain complex code.
+The minimalistic 'Explain Code' extension for Visual Studio Code allows developers to easily understand and explain complex code.
 Using the OpenAI GPT-3 language model, the extension generates natural language explanations for code snippets and entire files that can be accessed without having to leave the IDE.

 Made with ☕ by [Eimen](https://twitter.com/eimenhmdt)